SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

       - element 4
 ```

-Notice that list has been overriden and maps have been merged.
+Notice that the list has been overridden and maps have been merged.
 :::